joetag47/simpleVCARD/README.md

 )
 ```
 ### For more advanced usage
-SimpleVCARD constructor takes four parameters
+SimpleVCARD constructor takes four parameters.
-_The basic usage only takes one parameter._
+*The basic usage only takes one parameter.
+Eg new SimpleVCARD($filename).*

 1. **filename** | string | (.vcf) or data(vcard format);